NegatioN/BattleRiteStats/_characters/jade.md

       icon: bbe2697d5982f654d8dab2223790bd77
       name: Agility
       type: mobility
-    - color: red
-      description: Stealth reduces the cooldown of Snipe by 4.
-Also increases duration of invisibility by 0.3.\n
-      icon: c5da66a86ca45a1449a49d55cc92d1fc
-      name: Ambush
-      type: offense
-    - color: pink
-      description: Increases Junk Shot knockback force by 25.
-Knocking an enemy into a wall inflicts Stun for 0.5.
-      icon: 789010c418d3eac4f8684cd72e7cf950
-      name: Black Powder
-      type: control
     - color: green
       description: Disabling Shot hits heal you for 5 health and Spell Block interrupts heal you for 10 bonus health.